Singing Theory, Custard Factory, B’ham, January 2003

-An evening of performance by AAS, ‘We Are Relentless’, was a showcase of works revealing artistic process.
-I develop work through theoretical texts yet one of the problems for artists is translating theory into visual, engaging art.
-Deciding to use performance to create a differentiated dispersal of meaning, and play on male posturing I chose a text that famously deals with motherhood, Julie Kristeva’s ‘Stabat Mater’ and sang it.
+An evening of performance by AAS called ‘We Are Relentless’ was a showcase of works revealing artistic process.
+Many artists process ideas through theoretical texts yet one of the problems for artists is translating theory into visual, engaging art.

-Stabat Mater lyrics (the paradox:mother or primary narcissism by Julia Kristeva)
+Stabat Mater (section from The paradox :mother or primary narcissism by Julia Kristeva, from Moi, T., 1986)

 If it is not possible